4/5

 Luscher's Eight-Color Online Test

 What can you tell about a person based on their favorite colors?
 Max Luscher believed that it could tell you a lot.
-His technique is based on the assumption that a person's unconscious choice of color reflects their mood and tendency toward depression, their focus on a certain activity, and can also indicate their most stable character traits.
+His technique is based on the assumption that a person's unconscious choice of color reflects their mood and tendency toward depression, their focus on a certain activity, and can also indicate their most consistent personality traits.

-The Luscher test occupies a significant place in the history of the development of projective psychodiagnostics.
-Despite the lack of scientific evidence for Luscher's theory, this tool was actively used to assess a person's personality traits, as well as some nuances of their current psychological state.
+The Luscher test holds an important place in the history of projective psychodiagnostics.
+Despite the lack of scientific evidence for Luscher's theory, this tool was actively used to assess a person's personality traits, as well as aspects of their current psychological state.

-The technique proposed by Max Luscher was experimental at that time and drew a parallel between a person's color preferences and their individual characteristics.
+The technique proposed by Max Luscher was experimental at that time and drew a connection between a person's color preferences and their personality traits.
 The first version of the test was published in 1948 and is also known as the "Luscher Eight-Color Test".
-This test will try to determine:
+This test aims to assess:

-• Your level of stress resistance and tendency toward depressive states.
+• Your stress tolerance and tendency toward depression.

 • Your level of anxiety.